GoodGuyGregory/password-locker/README.md

 python program used to test your proposed passwords from your clipboard

 In order to make your python programs executables you will need to add the appropriate *shebang line* (`#!`) and change the permissions of the program file with the `chmod +x <pythonScript>.py` to make them runable exectuables by changing into the folder with the script and using `./<pythonScript>.py`

+## Password Generation

+python program used to generate the merseean twister random number generator. password length can be specified by the input from the user

+In order to make your python programs executables you will need to add the appropriate *shebang line* (`#!`) and change the permissions of the program file with the `chmod +x <pythonScript>.py` to make them runable exectuables by changing into the folder with the script and using `./<pythonScript>.py`